 Where to Stay on Rabbit Island

 There are no guesthouses or hotels on Rabbit island, just cosy and straightforward wooden huts which you barter a per night price for when you arrive on the island.
 We paid on average $10 for a little shack with twin beds or a double.

 Each cluster of huts (in a diverse spectrum of basic shacks to comfortable bungalows) belongs to a different owner.
 You don’t have to worry about who looks after which patch, as they will be with you in no time as you look around for your preferred island dwelling.

 More on Cambodia Travel

-For more Cambodia travel inspiration, you can view out my full list of articles.
+For more Cambodia travel inspiration, see my full list of articles.

-If you are looking for more lesser-known destinations in Cambodia consider the lesser-known city of Kampong Cham, jungle trekking in Koh Kong and the more pristine island of Koh Rong Samloem close to the famed Koh Rong.
+If you are looking for more lesser-known destinations in Cambodia consider visiting the cities of Kampong Cham and Kampot, go jungle trekking in Koh Kong or find the more pristine island of Koh Rong Samloem close to the famed Koh Rong.

-As a G Adventures Wanderer and ambassador for the brand, I can vouch for their service having taken many tours myself.
-The fact that you will travel with a local guide is also invaluable when travelling.
+I’m a G Adventures ambassador, having travelled with them on nearly 20 trips over the past decade.
+The fact that you will travel with a local, Cambodian guide is also invaluable when travelling.